-I loved that this book showed so many different aspects of the war – life in the countryside and in the cities, Nazis who are decent people and Nazis who are just so evil, the Resistance movement, the concentration camps.
+I loved that The Nightingale by Kristin Hannah showed so many different aspects of the war – life in the countryside and in the cities, Nazis who are decent people and Nazis who are just so evil, the Resistance movement, the concentration camps.

 And yet, it didn’t feel like it was trying too hard to pack in every possible angle.
 Every bit of the story seemed natural to the narrative, with every choice, every new hardship, every new loss seeming almost inevitable as the war progresses.

 It’s a heart-breaking story, not just because of those who die, but also because of those that have to live with the ways the war changed them, but it’s also hopeful.
 I listened to Sarah’s Key a couple of years ago and I found that book just so depressing.
 This one didn’t leave me with that heavy, dark feeling afterward.

-I listened to the audio version of this one and it is fantastically done.
+I listened to The Nightingale audiobook and it is fantastically done.
 The narrators had lovely accents, and it was easy to follow along between the three separate story lines (which isn’t always the case on audio).